Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 ![Export wizard step 3](/Assets/Screenshots/PIM/Settings/AttributeSets/Export03.png "[Export wizard step 3]")

-This wizard window displays several tables summarizing the settings for final export.
+This wizard window displays several lists summarizing the settings for final export.
 All fields are read-only.

 **The following attributes will be exported**

-The table displays all attributes that will be exported.
+The list displays all attributes that will be exported.
 All fields are read-only.

 - *Name*
   Attribute name.